-Providers are paid in accordance with the amount on the child care voucher and the reimbursement rate per payment region, whichever is the lesser amount.
+Providers are paid in accordance with the amount on the child care voucher.
 Providers are paid in accordance with the Statement of Understanding that both the parent and provider sign upon enrollment of the child with the provider.
 The Statement of Understanding also provides the appeal process.
 State staff investigate any disputes concerning payment inaccuracies and resolve these within 30 days.
-Complicated cases may require longer for final resolution e) The Lead Agency provides prompt notice to providers regarding any changes to the family's eligibility status that could impact payments, and such a notice is sent no later than the day that the Lead Agency becomes aware that such a change will occur.
-Describe:
+Complicated cases may require longer for final resolution.

+e) The Lead Agency provides prompt notice to providers regarding any changes to the family's eligibility status that could impact payments, and such a notice is sent no later than the day that the Lead Agency becomes aware that such a change will occur.